-I was born in the former Soviet Union where I studied classical art in an academic setting from the age of nine.
-During my years in L’viv, Ukraine I obtained a master’s degree in pharmacy but after the Chernobyl explosion and subsequent collapse of the economy, I migrated to Canada where I requalified as a pharmacist at the University of Toronto.
+I was born in Ukraine where I studied classical art in an academic setting from the age of nine.
+During my years in L’viv, Ukraine I obtained a master’s degree in pharmacy but after the Chernobyl explosion and subsequent collapse of the economy, I migrated to Canada 1987 where I requalified as a pharmacist at the University of Toronto.
 I also continued my studies at the Academy of Realist Art (ARA) and graduated in 2013.

-Today I have left the field of pharmacy and am a full-time artist with my studio located at ARA in Toronto, Canada.
-As a classically trained artist, I use the realism of my work to support my imaginative disrupted vision of the world which comes from my personal life experience and also my traditional cultural upbringing of Ukrainian heritage along with my future expectations of art as a contribution to humanity as a whole.
+Today I have left the field of pharmacy and I am a full-time artist with my studio located in Toronto, Canada.
+As a classically trained artist, I use the realism of my work to support my imaginative vision of the world which comes from my personal life experience and also my traditional cultural upbringing of Ukrainian heritage along with my future expectations of art as a contribution to humanity as a whole.

 I typically paint in oils and develop themes based on a narrative much as a writer who writes a novel with main and supportive characters and frequent changes of composition and color schemes.
 I do preliminary studies in charcoal and conte with real models and create subjects from different perspectives.
 In these studies, I use different sceneries, clothing, accessories, and attributes as part of a foundation for the final execution of my work.

 The goal of my work is to transform my subjects into a narrative and to capture the subtlety of the human condition.
 By doing this I bring to life paintings which involve and engage the viewer through the beauty of interpretive realistically painted works within an imaginative disrupted reality.
 I produce art as a statement of my thoughts, fears, and desires and deliver the viewer my artistic vision.